-The average theft claim on a car insurance policy is £12,397*.
-So having the right level of car insurance cover, and being able to prevent car theft in the first place is important.
-But this can sometimes be difficult as thieves are keeping up with the advances in vehicle technology.
-In this guide, we'll talk about ways you can prevent your car being stolen, for example by investing in extra security.
+Preventing car theft can sometimes be difficult, particularly as thieves are keeping up with the advances in vehicle technology.
+In this guide, we'll talk about ways you can prevent your car being stolen, for example by investing in extra security or marking your car.
 We'll also look at what your car insurance covers.

 This article contains affiliate links.
 If you buy any products via these links, we may earn a small commission at no cost to you.